cgfm/internxt-cli_rclone/README.md

 This repository contains a Docker setup to run the Internxt CLI with rclone support.
 It allows you to synchronize files between your local filesystem and Internxt using WebDAV.

 ## Development ##
-This is still in development and not ready for production use.
+This is still in development be patient in production use.

 ## Environment Variables